 Also, the sender and receiver are not directly connected.
-There are a number of intermediate nodes transfer data and ensure that the message reaches its destination.
+There are a number of intermediate nodes that transfer data and ensure that the message reaches its destination.
 Message switched data networks are hence called hop-by-hop systems.

 They provide 2 distinct and important characteristics:

 - Store and forward – The intermediate nodes have the responsibility of transferring the entire message to the next node.
 Hence, each node must have storage capacity.
-A message will only be delivered if the next hop and the link connecting it are both available, otherwise it’ll be stored indefinitely.
+A message will only be delivered if the next hop and the link connecting it are both available, otherwise, it’ll be stored indefinitely.
 A store-and-forward switch forwards a message only if sufficient resources are available and the next hop is accepting data.
 This is called the store-and-forward property.

 - Message delivery – This implies wrapping the entire information in a single message and transferring it from the source to the destination node.
 Each message must have a header that contains the message routing information, including the source and destination.

-Message switching network consists of transmission links (channels), store-and-forward switch nodes and end stations as shown in the following picture:
+Message switching network consists of transmission links (channels), store-and-forward switch nodes, and end stations as shown in the following picture:

 Characteristics of message switching –